HankB/game_of_life/C++/README.md

 ## Status

-* Working on the processes that move from one generation to the next, testing along the way.
+* Initial CLI app is working with a hard coded starting point.
+This initial poattern is the homage to Conway produced by the [XKCD comic](https://xkcd.com/2293/).
-* `ctest` does mot yet perform all tests (valgrind.)
+* `ctest` performs all tests including `valgrind`.

-* Need to refactor some testing and provide better coverage.
+## TODO

+* Processing for command line args. (grid size, predefined starting point, time delay etc.)
+* Read starting pattern and perhaps other parameters from a disk file.
+* Provide a GUI.

 ## Strategy